 Cherating Beach is located approximately 30 kilometers (about 19 miles) north of Kuantan, the capital city of Pahang, Malaysia.
 The journey from Kuantan to Cherating by car typically takes around 30 to 40 minutes, depending on traffic conditions and the specific route you take.
 I explored this amazing location while traveling from Kuala Terengganu and Kuantan.
 Cherating is a popular spot for surfing and kite surfing and attracts visitors

 Here are some great reasons to explore the Cherating area:

 East Coast Mall is a major Megal Mall located in the city center.
 The famous Zenith Hotel is located right next to the Mall.
 Shopping Malls have a number of international brands, clothing stores, cafes, and food outlets.
 A number of other Malls are located within walking distance from East Coast Mall.
 It is surprising such a massive infrastructure investment is in a relatively low-populated town.

 East Coast Mall Kuantan

-Kuantan city is expanding with large investment in manufacturing projects at the outskirts of the city.
+Kuantan City is expanding with a large investment in manufacturing projects on the outskirts of the city.
 The region is expected to attract people from all across Malaysia.
 ECER a special economic zone is expected to create 90000 jobs by 2020.
 The city's infrastructure is designed to cater to this economic expansion.